rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 curl -G 'localhost:4001/db/query?level=auto&freshness=1s' --data-urlencode 'q=SELECT * FROM foo'
 ```

-[^1]: _Completed_ is defined as a write that has been applied to the SQLite database.
-A write that is committed to the Raft log, but not yet applied, is not considered _completed_.
+[^1]: A _completed_ write request is defined as one that has been applied to the SQLite database.
+A write request that is committed to the Raft log, but not yet applied to the SQLite database, is not considered _completed_.